pkosiec/mongo-seeding/examples/mongoose-express/README.md

 ```

 ## Define information files
-The collection directory can contain multiple files with different extensions (json, js or ts).
-In this example consider using json files:
+The collection directory can contain multiple files with different extensions (JSON, JS or TS).
+In this example JSON files are used.

+Create the following files:

 **customer.json**
 ```json